erikedin/Behavior.jl/README.md

 "Current state" for current limitations), and step definitions (the executable code) have the extension `.jl` and are stored in `feature/steps`.

+# Example project
+The project [CoffeeMachine.jl](https://github.com/erikedin/CoffeeMachine.jl) is an example of how to use ExecutableSpecifications.jl.

 # Running
 Run the command line tool `runspec.jl` from the directory containing the `features` directory.
 The current functionality is rudimentary, and is not yet appropriate for general use.